 Awards and Honors

-- Gold Stars are awarded to those students on the Dean’s List who have made a grade-point ratio of 3.700 or higher for work in a semester.
-Stars can only be worn on the cadet uniform if the cadet earned them in the previous semester.
+- Gold Stars are awarded to those students on the Dean’s List who have made a grade-point average of 3.700 or higher for the work of a semester

-Commencement Awards are restricted to those graduates who have earned and will satisfy graduation requirements--a minimum of 90 semester hours.
+Commencement Awards are restricted to those graduates who have earned and are using to satisfy graduation requirements a minimum of 90 semester hours.

-Annually, the Board of Visitors recognizes the two top graduates from the Corps of Cadets by presenting at Commencement the David Shingler Spell Honor Graduate Awards, honoring David Shingler Spell, Class of 1950.
+- Annually, the Board of Visitors recognizes the two top graduates of the Corps of Cadets by presenting at Commencement the David Shingler Spell Honor Graduate Awards, honoring David Shingler Spell, Class of 1950.

-To be eligible to graduate with honors and to be eligible for departmental honors, a student must have earned at least half of the semester hours required in the major course of study at The Citadel.
+To be eligible to graduate with honors and to be eligible for departmental honors, a student must have earned at The Citadel at least half of the semester hours required in the major course of study.

-A degree summa cum laude is awarded to those students in the graduating class who have achieved a grade-point ratio of 3.900-4.000.
+- A degree summa cum laude is awarded to those students in the graduating class who have achieved a grade-point average of 3.900-4.000.

-A degree magna cum laude is awarded to those students in the graduating class who have achieved a grade-point ratio of 3.700-3.899.
+- A degree magna cum laude is awarded to those students in the graduating class who have achieved a grade-point average of 3.700-3.899.

-A degree cum laude is awarded to those students in the graduating class who have achieved a grade-point ratio of 3.500-3.699.
+- A degree cum laude is awarded to those students in the graduating class who have achieved a grade-point average of 3.500-3.699.

-School/Department Honors are awarded on the recommendation of Deans/Department Heads to those students of the graduating class who have earned a grade-point ratio of 3.500 or better in at least 36 hours of work in the major course of study completed at The Citadel.
+School/Departmental Honors are awarded on the recommendation of deans/ department heads to those students of the graduating class who have earned a gradepoint average of 3.500 or better in at least 36 hours of work in the major completed at The Citadel.